-To most vegans, the paleo vegan diet sounds like a diet marketer's dream (ching, ching), since 99% of vegans endeavour to eat high-quality, organic foods anyway, generally avoiding ready-meals, sugar-laden sweets, soda drinks, etc.
+The paleo vegan diet is a bit of strange sub-genre, but a marketer's dream no doubt.
+In truth, it's really just a vegan diet, since the large majority of vegans endeavour to eat high-quality, organic foods anyway, generally avoiding ready-meals, sugar-laden sweets, soda drinks, etc.

-So isn't a paleo vegan not just a very healthy vegan?
+So a paleo vegan is just a very healthy vegan.

 Note that the majority of sub-categories of vegetarianism exist solely to define a type of diet, seeking to exclude or include certain foods based on a perception of what’s “healthy” for the individual.

-The fact that certain categories still include meat, and all include some type of animal protein, doesn’t seem to be a consideration, and neither does animal welfare.
+The fact that certain categories of vegetarianism still include meat, and all include some type of animal protein, doesn’t seem to be a consideration, and neither does animal welfare in many instances.